 Who can use the Student Health Center?

-All current students enrolled and taking classes at the Jonesboro campus are entitled to receive services offered at the Student Health Center.
-Included are basic laboratory tests, unlimited visits, immunizations, educational programming with confidential health education or classes, and other services.
+All current students enrolled and taking classes at the Jonesboro and Paragould campuses are entitled to receive services offered at the Student Health Center.
+Services include basic laboratory tests, unlimited visits, immunizations, educational programming with confidential health education or classes, and other services.
 All new customers are required to submit a completed initial health/medical history form and consent for treatment.
 Proof of required immunizations is requested.
-Employees may be seen re: work-related injuries/illnesses and may be seen for limited services i.e. Influenza vaccine.
+Employees may be seen for limited services i.e. Influenza vaccine.

 Where is the Student Health Center located?